liedekef/spacewalk_scripts/README.md

   To make sure that you can push the same errata for redhat and centos channels, you can use the --redhat option, so the suffix will be like ":R6-32", otherwise it will be like ":C6-32"

+Dependencies:
+- on RHEL 6, the following packages are needed in order to make the proxy work with RHN packages:

+  perl-Socket6
+  perl-IO-Socket-INET6
+  perl-Net-INET6Glue
+  perl-Crypt-SSLeay